jspahrsummers/carthage-talk/Ruthlessly Simple Dependency Management with Carthage.md

 # Resolving the dependency graph

+1. **Create a graph** of the latest dependency versions

+^ Okay, now we know the dependencies we want.
+It’s time to pick some versions, and create a DAG (directed acyclic graph) representing the structure of the dependencies.

+^ We’ll start by trying the latest allowed version for every dependency.
+99% of the time, this graph is valid and will become the final result.

+---

+# Resolving the dependency graph

+1. **Create a graph** of the latest dependency versions
+1. **Insert dependency Cartfiles** into the graph

+^ Now we need to go to each dependency’s repository _at the version we picked_, and look for a Cartfile there.
+If we find one, we need to include those dependencies in the graph too.

+^ Because that Cartfile has its _own_ version requirements, we’ll pick some candidate versions for those nested dependencies too.

+---

+# Resolving the dependency graph

+1. **Create a graph** of the latest dependency versions
+1. **Insert dependency Cartfiles** into the graph
+1. **If requirements conflict**, throw out the graph

+^ Okay, now we have a graph with some possible versions locked in.

+^ But wait: we picked version 2.0 for Project Foo, but Project Bar says that it must be version 1.x!
+When this happens, the graph is _inconsistent_ and must be thrown out, because we can’t satisfy the version requirement of Bar with the version we proposed for Foo.

+---

+# Resolving the dependency graph

+1. **Create a graph** of the latest dependency versions
+1. **Insert dependency Cartfiles** into the graph
+1. **If requirements conflict**, throw out the graph
+    - **Try a new graph** with the next possible version

+^ If the graph gets thrown out, we decrement one of the version numbers and start over.

+---

+# Resolving the dependency graph

-1. Propose a graph using the latest allowed version for all dependencies
+1. **Create a graph** of the latest dependency versions
-1. Incorporate any Cartfiles for those dependencies (at those versions!) into the graph
+1. **Insert dependency Cartfiles** into the graph
-1. If the graph is no longer valid, throw it out and try with the next possible version
+1. **If requirements conflict**, throw out the graph
+    - **Try a new graph** with the next possible version
-1. Rinse and repeat until a valid graph is found
+1. **Repeat** until a valid graph is found

+^ And we’re going to keep doing that until we find a holistic set of versions that are all compatible with each other.
+If we never do, it becomes an error displayed to the user.

-^ This is highly inefficient in terms of algorithmic complexity, but performs surprisingly well in practice.
+^ Our algorithm here is highly inefficient in terms of algorithmic complexity, but performs surprisingly well in practice.
 Part of it is because our resolution algorithm throws out graphs the moment they become invalid, and part of it is because our resolution algorithm automatically terminates upon finding the first valid solution.

 ---